 There’s a somewhat simple workflow that can be used to create a stunning effect called “double exposure.”
 You might recognize it because several big budget productions have incorporated this effect – like the intro sequence to the HBO series True Detective, or in Taylor Swift’s Style music video.

 While it’s not an overly complicated effect to create, there are so many styles you can produce.
 In this tutorial, we’ll explore how to create a double exposure effect in Adobe After Effects.

 If you’re brand new to After Effects, check out the Beginner’s Guide to Advanced Tools and Techniques for a primer.
-And head over to Storyblocks Video to download After Effects title templates or Stock Footage you can practice with.
+And head over to Storyblocks to download After Effects title templates or Stock Footage you can practice with.

 Here’s what we will be creating by the end of this tutorial: